-Our first mum, Clydia, loves the “rusitic simplicity” of unadorned breads, cookies and pies.
-We asked her to share about how she manages to juggle business and family, and what inspired her to get started on these ventures in the first place.
+Our first mum, Clydia, loves the “rustic simplicity” of unadorned breads, cookies and pies.
+We asked her to share how she manages to juggle business and family, and what inspired her to get started on these ventures in the first place.

 Happy Home Baker #1: Clydia Mak, 29

 1. What made you decide to start a home baking business?

 My husband and I were planning to leave our previous jobs in a non-profit organization.
 He was transiting to work in our church, while I was going to be a SAHM, but we were going to be financially tight as a result of the job change.
 I had previously sold my baked goods to help raise funds for *RADION International, which helped me suss out market demand for my goods in a way.
 At the same time, I often gifted my baked goods to friends so as to ‘share the fats’, as a friend would say!
 And – this sounds so cliché but it’s true – but I find joy when people like what has come out of my kitchen.
 Who wouldn’t, right?

 So there were a few factors involved in the decision.
 My husband was the trigger I think.
 As we stared at our finances, he said in true Singaporean fashion “Go sell your baking lah”.
 This gave me the courage to make the decision of starting a home baking venture so that I can continue to care for my sons full-time.
 The latter is a personal conviction of mine; I want to be at home to care for them instead of sending them to childcare.

 2. What are some of your favourite bakes?